 The quotation rejection letter should cover the following.
 It should:

 - Express regret for the inability to accept

 - Suggest that there may be other opportunities to do business together in the future

 Dear John Smith,

-I regret, however, that we are unable to accept your quotation.
-This is because your prices are very much higher than the straw-boards I have previously paid and of the same quality.
-I regret not being able to give you an immediate order.
-I shall seek quotations from other dealers.
+We regret, however, that we are unable to accept your quotation.
+This is because your prices are very much higher than the straw-boards we paid for three months ago and they are of the same quality.
+We regret not being able to give you an immediate order.
+We shall seek quotations from other dealers.
 After the contract expires, however, we will be pleased to discuss the possibility of doing business in the future.

 Thanks again for your quotation.
-I do appreciate your time and effort and wish you the best in the future.
+We do appreciate your time and effort and wish you the best in the future.